dmyates/ghostToHugo/README.md

 **ghostToHugo** is a utility project that was created the allow the conversion of an export from the Ghost blogging engine into the Hugo engine.

+**This fork** prevents the redundant creation of both categories and tags from Ghost's tags, choosing to only create tags.

 ## Installing

 The project is written in Go, and currently will require building from source.